 There is mounting evidence that traumatic brain injury to youth and high school athletes in contact and collision sports can result not only from a single violent hit but from the cumulative effect of repeated low-grade or sub-concussive hits (now more commonly referred to as repetitive head impacts or RHI).
 [1,18,19]

-While head injuries in sports cannot be prevented entirely, experts believe - and emerging science supports the view - that there are seven ways to reduce the risk of brain injury from playing contact and collision sports:
+While head injuries in sports cannot be prevented entirely, experts believe - and emerging science supports the view - that there are seven principal ways to reduce the risk of brain injury from playing contact and collision sports:

 - Better training and coaching;